Suillia lurida

 Appearance

-The garlic fly belongs to the family of mock flies (Heleomyzidae), is about 9.5 mm long and has a wingspan of about 18 mm.
-The body is reddish-brown in color, and the wings are mostly transparent with a grayish cast along the wing veins.
-Like all flies, it bears wing cilia instead of hind wings.
+The garlic fly belongs to the midge family (Heleomyzidae), is about 9-10 mm long and has a wingspan of about 18 mm.
+The body is red-brownish, the wings are mostly transparent and have a grey shimmer along the wing veins.
+Like all flies, it has a wing cup instead of hind wings.

-The eggs are white, about 1.2 mm long, and spindle-shaped.
-They have a highly sculptured surface.
+The eggs are white, approx. 1.2 mm long and spindle-shaped with a highly textured surface.

-The maggots grow up to 10 mm in size and have a pointed front end where the mouthparts show through as "nail hooks".
-The strongly hardened respiratory openings (stigmas) open at the posterior end.
+The maggots reach a size of up to 10 mm and have a pointed front end on which the mouthparts shine through as "nail hooks".
+The strongly hardened breathing openings (stigmas) open at the rear end.

-The barrel pupae are oval, reddish brown and about 7 mm long.
+The pupae of the garlic fly are oval, reddish-brown and about 7 mm long.
+They are barrel-shaped pupae, which are generally characteristic of flies.

 Biology